sky-11-11/Full-Stack-Thread-Clone/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Build a full stack Threads clone using Next.js 14+ with a redesigned look transformed from a Figma design, user interaction to community management, technical implementation, and various features, including nested deep comments, notifications, real-time-search, and more.
+ Hi I'm Gaurav Rawat and i have build a full stack Threads clone using Next.js 14+ with a redesigned look transformed from a Figma design, user interaction to community management, technical implementation, and various features, including nested deep comments, notifications, real-time-search, and more.

 If you're getting started and need assistance or face any bugs, connect with me gaurawat191@gmail.com.